zzstoatzz/portfolio/README.md

     v2[i] = B
     return i + 1
 ```
 and store them in lists that I've called `v1` and `v2`.
-Now that we have defined all the possible ways in which local connections can appear, it's time to start evolving the network!
+Now that we have defined all the possible ways in which local connections can appear, it's time to start growing the network!

 The evolution of these networks involves a couple interesting pieces of code.
 First is the `findroot()` routine, which is analogous to a contact tracing algorithm that finds the root node of a cluster, given any node:
 ```python
 # recursive path compression 'find' algorithm
 def findroot(i, ptr):